chrisboakes/chris-boakes/src/_posts/2018-09-01-serverless-with-nuxtjs-vue-contentful-netlify.md

 </script>
 ```

-*Notice how we don't need to import our Vuex state?
+*Notice how we don't need to import our Vue state?
 Thanks Nuxt.*

 Next, add a new method in `store/posts.js`: